My Antarctica Dreaming

 First, I turn to readings in psychology.
 There it is.
 A language for the soul.
 Association, projection, transference, deflection, repression, sublimation, incubation, gestation, dependence, codependence, individuation, integration … and they’re not just nouns but verbs, they’re processes and states of being.
 (There’s a reason that the titles of my images are processes rather than places or things.)
 These are the colors of the soul that give greater meaning to the colors within the frame.
 Freud got it right, “The mind is like an iceberg.”
 So much more lies beneath the surface of us, hidden until we learn to speak another language.
 But knowing how to speak a language isn’t the same thing as speaking it.

-Awareness, interaction, interpretation, these too are creative acts, ways to keep things and ourselves alive.
+Awareness, interaction, and interpretation are creative acts, and ways to keep things and ourselves alive.
 In celebrating them we grow our understanding, through participation, into something fuller.
 It’s a way to love the world more fully.
 And there are so many kinds of love to give and receive.

 I find moments where …